BDC Hamburger Icon

 Open row

+When marketing and sales teams successfully collaborate, all systems are elevated.
+Marketing materials are top-notch, the sales team has the emotional intelligence to pivot after losing a sale and competitor analysis improves.
 However, marketing and sales don’t always work together cohesively.
 We’ll explain how business owners and managers can navigate typical conflicts and create strategies to help marketing and sales teams work in harmony.

 How to resolve conflicts between your sales and marketing teams

 Differing business goals and roles often fuel marketing-sales disharmony.
-Consider the following strategies to help your marketing and sales teams work together more efficiently.
+Consider the following nine strategies to help your marketing and sales teams work together more efficiently.

 1. Define each department’s role in your organization.

 Role confusion is one of the leading causes of conflict between sales and marketing teams.
-To prevent this issue, you must redefine roles and ensure each department understands its responsibilities.
+To prevent this issue, you must redefine roles and ensure that each department understands its responsibilities.
 Here are some tips for doing so:

 • Outline each role’s expectations.